tacman/msgphp/docs/ddd/identities.md

 ### `isEmptyIdentifier($value): bool`

-Tells if `$value` is an empty identifier value.
-It returns `true` if the specified value is either an empty [domain identifier](identifiers.md) or an entity object without identity.
+Tells if `$value` is a known empty identifier value.
+It returns `true` if the specified value is either `null`, an empty [domain identifier](identifiers.md) or an entity object without its identity set.

 ---

 ### `normalizeIdentifier($value)`

 Returns the primitive identifier value of `$value`.
-Empty identifier values (see above) are normalized as `null`, otherwise a [domain identifier](identifiers.md) is returns its string value whereas an entity object returns its identity value.
-All other types values are returned as is.
+Empty identifier values (see `isEmptyIdentifier()`) are normalized as `null`, a [domain identifier](identifiers.md) as string value and an entity object as normalized identity value.
+A value of any other type is returned as is.

 ---